Generalizing GNNs with Tokenized Mixture of Experts: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate on nine datasets spanning node, link, and graph tasks across diverse domains: (i) citation networks (Cora, PubMed, and Arxiv) and a Wikipedia graph (WikiCS) for node classification; (ii) knowledge graphs (WN18RR and FB15K-237) for link-level multi-class relation prediction; (iii) molecular graphs (HIV, PCBA, and ChEMBL) for graph classification.
-Dataset statistics and preprocessing details are reported in Appendix~\ref{sec:appendix_datasets_splits}.
+\textbf{Datasets.} We evaluate on eight benchmarks spanning node, link, and graph tasks across diverse domains: (i) citation networks (Cora, PubMed, and Arxiv) and a Wikipedia graph (WikiCS) for node classification; (ii) knowledge graphs (WN18RR and FB15K-237) for link-level multi-class relation prediction; (iii) molecular graphs (HIV and PCBA) for graph classification.
+We use standard public splits for Cora/PubMed, the official 20 splits for WikiCS, official benchmark splits for Arxiv and the molecular datasets, and fixed splits for FB15K-237/WN18RR following~\cite{wang2024gft,liu2023one}.

 \textbf{Baselines.} We compare STEM-GNN with various baselines from three families: (i) supervised baselines: Linear, GCN~\cite{kipf2016semi}, GAT~\cite{velickovic2017graph}, and GIN~\cite{xu2018powerful}; (ii) self/weakly-supervised pretraining and foundation methods: DGI~\cite{velivckovic2018deep}, BGRL~\cite{thakoor2021large}, GraphMAE~\cite{hou2022graphmae}, GIANT~\cite{chien2021node}, and GFT~\cite{wang2024gft}; (iii) OOD- and robustness-oriented methods: CaNet ~\cite{wu2024graph}, GraphMETRO~\cite{wu2024graphmetro}, MARIO~\cite{zhu2024mario}, and TFEGNN~\cite{duan2024unifying}.